nyu-ossd-s18/mh3908-weekly/about.md

 ### More Information

-I am particularly interested in Open Source projects that enable people to create websites and assist with online business.
-My favourite open source project is currently Bootstrap.
+I am particularly interested in Open Source projects that enable people to create websites and to ssist with doing business online.
+My favourite open source project is currently Bootstrap, which I have used in a business environment.